kontera-technologies/graphite-api/README.md

-    -i, --interval INT               report every X seconds (default 60) -s, --slice SECONDS              send to graphite in X seconds slices (default 60) -r, --reanimation HOURS          reanimate records that are younger than X hours, please see README
+    -i, --interval INT               report every X seconds (default 60) -s, --slice SECONDS              send to graphite in X seconds slices (default 60) -r, --reanimation HOURS          reanimate records that are younger than X hours, please see README -m, --aggregation-method method  The aggregation method (sum, avg or replace) for multiple reports in the same time slice (default sum)

 More Info @ https://github.com/kontera-technologies/graphite-api
 ```